 Albert Chau is responsible for HKBU’s teaching and learning activities including curriculum development, quality assurance, innovative and diverse pedagogies, student recruitment, student support, internationalisation of students’ learning experience and staff development in teaching and learning.
 Prior to joining HKBU in 2016, he served in several posts at the University of Hong Kong (his alma mater), including dean of student affairs, director of general education and associate dean of the Faculty of Social Sciences.
 Before that, he taught in the department of psychology, rising to associate professor.

-Director of the faculty of professional development
+Director of faculty professional development, Centre for Education Innovation

 Hong Kong University of Science and Technology